wpilibsuite/sphinxext-opengraph/README.md

 * `ogp_description_length`
     * Configure the amount of characters taken from a page.
 The default of 200 is probably good for most people.
 If something other than a number is used, it defaults back to 200.
 * `ogp_site_name`
     * This is not required.
 Name of the site.
 This is displayed above the title.
+Taken from the Sphinx `project` config value if not given.
 * `ogp_image`
     * This is not required.
 Link to image to show.
 Note that all relative paths are converted to be relative to the root of the html output as defined by `ogp_site_url`.
 * `ogp_image_alt`